Last updated on February 12th, 2024 at 11:02 pm

 For us in zone 5b, summer planting is essential to allow the daylilies to establish a good root system so that they will not be forced up and out of the ground by frost during the winter.

-We have found that any daylilies planted after July are at risk to be lost during the winter, so we ensure an early planting to be on the safe side.
+We have found that any daylilies that are transplanted after July are at risk to be lost during the winter, so we ensure an early planting to be on the safe side.

 Do Daylily Seedlings Bloom The First Year?